Homepage / Bullion Coins: Mexican Bullion / 2 oz. Mexican Silver Libertad

 Mexican Independence

-The Libertad is a symbol of Mexico's Independence, Mexico won its independence from Spain on August 24th, 1821.
+The Libertad is a symbol of Mexico's Independence; Mexico won its independence from Spain on August 24th, 1821.

 However, this is not the date of its celebrated 'Independence Day,' that date is September 16th.

-On September 16th, 1810, Miguel Hidalgo y Costilla, a Catholic priest, started the Mexican War of Independence when he gave his famous speech "Grito de Dolores" or “Cry of Delores,” named after the town in Guanajuato where it took place.
+On September 16th, 1810, Miguel Hidalgo y Costilla, a Catholic priest, started the Mexican War of Independence when he gave his famous speech 'Grito de Dolores' or 'Cry of Delores,' named after the town in Guanajuato where it took place.

 He rang the bell of his church to get the town's attention, and he called on the people to rise against their brutal Spanish-European occupiers.